ramdsr26/ramdsr26/README.md

 ### Hi there 👋

+My name's Sakthi,Gamer and Developer.
+I also have a blog and a Twitter account. ✨

 <!--
 **ramdsr26/ramdsr26** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.